AbdallahDev/events_flutter/README.md

 # events_flutter

 This new flutter application to view the events from the web events app using the APIs, and That for the android and the ios apps.
+It's an enhancement for the Android app that has been built for the same reason but only on the Android os.

 ## Getting Started